YumaYX/rubydemodoc/input/json/read_with_parse.md

-This code snippet uses the `JSON` library in Ruby to parse a JSON file.

-*   `require 'json'` : This line includes the `json` library, which provides functionality for working with JSON data.
-*   `JSON.parse(File.read('input/json/file.json'))`: This line reads the content of the file named `file.json` located in the `input/json` directory.
-Then, it uses the `JSON.parse` method to convert the JSON string into a Ruby object (usually a hash or an array, depending on the JSON structure).
+This Ruby code snippet demonstrates reading a JSON file named 'file.json' located within the 'input/json' directory and parsing its contents into a Ruby data structure, most likely a hash or an array, depending on the structure of the JSON file.
+The `require 'json'` statement loads the JSON library, which provides the necessary functionality to work with JSON data.
+The `JSON.parse` method then takes the contents of the file, read using `File.read('input/json/file.json')`, and transforms it into a Ruby data structure.
+This is a common technique for handling JSON data in Ruby applications.